 What?
 I thought this article was about dealing with unreasonable home buyers and sellers… how is an amiable, ready to agree, military-grade obedient client a problem?

-In all likelihood, they were simply too afraid to say anything negative and didn’t want to buy a house that you assumed they liked.
-Make sure your difficult real estate clients know that you are not personally invested in any home you show them – they can say whatever they want and you aren’t going to take it personally!
+In all likelihood, they were simply too afraid to say anything negative and didn’t want to buy a house that you assumed they liked, which is especially true when representing a family member.
+Make sure your problematic real estate clients know that you are not personally invested in any home you show them – they can say whatever they want, and you aren’t going to take it personally!
 You want to go after what they like, and, for that to happen, they need to tell you like it is.

 The I’ll Know it When I See it Home buyer

-People with a negative outlook will tear down every part of the process, from griping about the documents required and paperwork to be filled out to groaning over every house they see and nitpicking every tiny thing.
-When dealing with unreasonable home buyers that can only tell you what they don’t want, you should try to turn the situation around with a little trick – have them vent about the house all they want, but then ask them to tell you three things they DO like.
-Keep a running list, rinse and repeat, and you’ll soon have the beginnings of a picture of the home they might actually end up in.
-Those types of clients end up actually being grateful that you took the time to do that and will feel as though you helped them see something that they couldn’t do it for themselves.
+Keep a running list with all the details that might emerge about what they like or dislike about the homes and you’ll soon have the picture of the home they might actually end up in.
+Those types of clients end up actually being grateful that you took the time to do that and will feel as though you helped them see something that they couldn’t do for themselves.
 Some of them even raise your commission.
 How do you know which of them are most likely to do it?
-You’ll know it when you see them…
+You’ll know it when you see them.

 The Zipped Lipped home buyer

 Say you’re in an open house and a zipped lipped home buyer enters… now you have to play charades with them to discover if there’s one feature of the house that might not be as apparent but can attract them.
 When dealing with unreasonable home buyers like these, assume things out loud – like “I guess you guys eat in the kitchen and don’t need a dining room, huh?”- and see if they confirm or deny your assumption.
-Then, go closing the gap until you get a clearer assumption of what they are about.
+Then, close the gap until you get a more precise deduction of what they are on about.

 Dealing with unreasonable home buyers and sellers require, above all, a lot of patience and empathy, two of the most vital and greatest features a real estate agent can have.
 So, while we recommend you always be aware of your difficult real estate clients so you can escape them as soon as possible, don’t go hard on yourself once you’ve realized you’ve spent too long of your precious time with them.
 Think of it as training!
 You don’t want to be one of the worst of the real estate agent types: the narcissist apologizer.